zalky/cues/README.md

 ## Java 11 & 17 <a name="java"></a>

-ChronicleQueue [works under both Java 11 and 17](https://chronicle.software/chronicle-support-java-17/).
+Chronicle Queue [works under both Java 11 and 17](https://chronicle.software/chronicle-support-java-17/).
 However some JVM options need to be set: